-Emergency equipment and medicines were available as described in recognised guidance.
-Staff kept records of their checks, which were carried out on a weekly basis to make sure these were available, within their expiry date, and in working order.
+Emergency equipment and medicines were available as described in recognised guidance, with the exception of two sizes of oropharyngeal airways.
+Staff kept records of their checks, which were carried out on a weekly basis to make sure emergency medicines and equipment were available, within their expiry date, and in working order.
+At the time of our inspection we found that the Glucagon was stored within a refrigerator, however the storage temperature was not monitored to ensure that this was in line with the manufacturers recommendations.